ProcessEight/mage-titans-uk-async-php-talk/PITCHME.md

 - Asynchronous programming allows us to continue execution whilst waiting for operations to complete
 - Parallel execution/multi-threading means two or more operations can be processed at the same time
 - Disadvantages of threads (See Learning Event-Driven PHP ebook p14)

 ---

+## Calculations are fast.

+## Input/output is slow.

+Note:
+Async programming takes advantage of this idea
+CPU cycles are measured in nanoseconds, whereas I/O cycles are measured in milliseconds

+---